hnjw-png/manvsmachine/README.md

 When the visitor first visits the game:

-“*” The rules and what the game is, is obvious.
+* The rules and what the game is, is obvious.
-“*” The games color coordination and layout, makes the game attracive from the first load, its clear to read and the color are easy colors for the eyes.
+* The games color coordination and layout, makes the game attracive from the first load, its clear to read and the color are easy colors for the eyes.
-“*” The game should work properly, upon user interaction.
+* The game should work properly, upon user interaction.
-“*” The game should look good and function on all devices.
+* The game should look good and function on all devices.

 # Frequent Visitor goals:

-“*” To be able to play the game on any devices.
+* To be able to play the game on any devices.
-“*” If a round has not been completed you can resume where you left of, unless you have refreshed the page.
+* If a round has not been completed you can resume where you left of, unless you have refreshed the page.
-“*” The computers choice will always be random, no matter how many times played.
+* The computers choice will always be random, no matter how many times played.

 # Website owner goals:

-“*” The game should be able to keep score between the player and the computer, and calculate a winner.
+* The game should be able to keep score between the player and the computer, and calculate a winner.
-“*” To provide a fun and inticing game, with simplicity.
+* To provide a fun and inticing game, with simplicity.
-“*” To give people a experience of playing a game, for one person.
+* To give people a experience of playing a game, for one person.
-“*” The game is designed so it would be easy to visit the game again, as everytime you click Rock, Paper or Scissors, you get a automatic comeback from the computer.
+* The game is designed so it would be easy to visit the game again, as everytime you click Rock, Paper or Scissors, you get a automatic comeback from the computer.
-“*” To encourage continued playing of the game.
+* To encourage continued playing of the game.

 ## Color Scheme

 I firstly tried some different color combinations.
 In the end I decided the most visually pleasing and practical was the colors blue, white and black.
 The Website header and the game title are in blue, as well as the footer.
 While the player score and computer score titles are black, this is to differiniate from the title, this I tried and saw it looked to close, so black is the better option.
 The buttons are with a white background and a blue text, with a black outline, they corilate with the rest of the site, but still stand out.
 The background is white, this words nicely with the blue.

-picture of color:
+* picture of color:
-picture of color
+* picture of color
-pricture of color
+* picture of color

 # Typography